QuantumDesire/Answers/README.md

 # 2017 Math Answer Keys

-I'm an ex-student who out smarted the IT guys.
+I'm an ex-student of Trinity who out smarted the IT guys.
 I am still able to access the school network and all resource drives even after having my Macbook erased.

 I have managed to dig up the answer keys for Maths A and B. I thought I'd have some fun and upload them.
 If you are lucky enough to find this website, you know some well connected people.
 My work is hard to find.